 6.4 – 8 kilograms

 The Rüppell's vulture is a large, scavenging bird.
-Like many other vultures, it has a nearly bald head and neck, which it can easily tuck into a carcass without getting dirty.
-It is distinguished from other vultures by its dark gray feathers with white tips.
+Like many other vultures, it has an almost bald head and neck, which allows it to easily stick into a carcass without getting dirty.
+It distinguishes itself from other vultures with its dark grey feathers with white edges at the ends.
+Below you can see the difference between it and all the other vultures at Rotterdam Zoo.

 Rüppell's vultures are found throughout Africa, especially in the area around the equator.
 Their habitat extends from the west coast of Senegal to the east coast of Somalia and Tanzania.
 They are also increasingly spotted in Spain or Portugal.
 They fly mostly over vast savannas and steppes, but also require rocks and cliffs for nesting.

-Because vultures are so good at detecting carcasses, they also descend on poached rhinos and elephants.
-Vultures flying around above a carcass can reveal the location of poachers to rangers.
-Therefore, poachers pour poison over the carcasses they kill.
-The vultures that descend on them die en masse from the poison, allowing the poachers to proceed unseen.
-Partly because of this, 7 of the 11 African vulture species are critically endangered today, including the Rüppell's vulture.
+Because vultures are so good at finding carcasses, they are also attracted to poached rhinos and elephants.
+Vultures circling above a carcass can reveal the location of poachers to rangers.
+That is why poachers pour poison over the carcasses they have killed.
+The vultures that come to feed on them die in massive numbers from the poison, allowing the poachers to continue their work unseen.
+Partly as a result of this, seven of the eleven African vulture species are now critically endangered, including the Rüppell's vulture.

 Rüppell's vultures only lay one egg per year.
 The chance of this one successfully hatching and the young growing up is very small.
 To lend an extra hand, Rotterdam Zoo uses a trick, based on a natural mechanism of the vultures.
 When a vulture has laid an egg, caretakers remove it and place it in the incubator.
 In response, the vulture lays a second egg after four weeks.
 The first egg hatches in the incubator and the chick is returned to the parents by the zookeepers.
 At that time, the second egg is removed and continues to hatch in the incubator.
 This second chick is then placed with adoption parents, which fortunately is quite easy.
 In this way, twice as many vultures can grow up.